Use-case descriptions

 Alternate flows / exceptions:

-Postconditions: Game has started (or appropriate error/feedback displayed); command logged.
+Postconditions: Game has started (or appropriate error/feedback displayed).

-Triggering event: Suzy speaks while playing, e.g., “uh jump now.”
+Triggering event: AAC user speaks while playing an AAC game, e.g., “please jump now.”

 Preconditions: Game is in a state that accepts gameplay commands; microphone is active.